| 3 min

 Creating a model for collaboration within your company and pairing that model with tools to facilitate communication of the data and research you compile will make internal CI a beneficial, important piece of each employee function.

-Of course, tools must be reliable and effective, or collaboration will not be adopted.
+Of course, competitive intelligence tools must be reliable and effective, or collaboration will not be adopted.
 Using adaptable interfaces meant for collaboration across teams will be crucial when integrating a modern CI function into your company.
 In any group effort, however, it is beneficial to have someone leading the way and checking in on the progress of the collaboration.
 A CI quarterback to help drive motivation, operational efficiency, team adoption and cooperation will keep the goal clear: gain actionable insights from CI.